MK2018/QuickJS/docs/refguide.rst

 2-way Data Binding
 ------------------------

 Quick.JS can do simple 2-way data binding, meaning that it can easily exchange data between the HTML page and an associated Javascript script.

-This is a very powerful and fairly robust system.
-More documentation will be provided soon on this.
+Check out the documentation on data binding :doc:`here.<databind>`

 The Advantages of Quick.JS
 ---------------------------